-Measure Performance Trend Insight Victim-Based Crime: T3A.2 a.
+Measure Performance Trend Insight Victim-Based Crime: a. +2.9% Victim-based crime in rural areas and in urban areas follows a similar upward trend to the overall force recorded crime picture.
+T3A.2 a.
 Rural Areas b.
-Urban Areas a. +2.9% Victim-based crime in rural areas and in urban areas follows a similar upward trend to the overall force recorded crime picture.
-T3A.2 b. +8.2% In volume terms, the 2.9% increase in crime in rural areas translates to 301 more recorded crimes.
+Urban Areas b. +8.2% In volume terms, the 2.9% increase in crime in rural areas translates to 301 more recorded crimes.
 In urban areas the increase is 8.2% which equates to 6,104 additional crimes.
 T3A.3 Severity Score +12.7% The severity score is an alternative method of measuring crime by reflecting the harm caused to society and/or individuals.
 Each offence carries a different weight (calculated by the Office for National Statistics, based on actual sentences) and this is multiplied by the crime counts to create a severity score.
 The approach has been built in to the Police and Crime Commissioner's Strategic Framework for 2018-2021 as alongside traditional measures; it provides the PCC and the Force with a new and credible approach to better understand the profile of crime in Nottinghamshire.
-Since July 2018, the force is recording a downturn in the total soverity score for recorded crimes, although the trend remains severity score for recorded crimes, although, the trend remains up by 12.7% across the period.
+Since July 2018, the force is recording a downturn in the total severity score for recorded crimes, although, the trend remains up by 12.7% across the period.
 The trend highlights that we are having more crime of a higher severity.